openhive-network/workerbee-doc/src/interfaces/api-reference.md

 ## Providers

+**Data Mode Availability:**

+- **🟢 Live Mode Only** - These providers require real-time blockchain data and are only available when using `workerbee.observe`
+- **🔵 Live and Past Data Modes** - These providers work with both live data (`workerbee.observe`) and historical data (`workerbee.providePastOperations()`)

 Providers are specialized data suppliers that enhance WorkerBee filters by delivering enriched blockchain data directly to your observer callbacks.
 While filters detect specific events or conditions on the blockchain, providers add contextual data and detailed information about accounts, transactions, blocks, and other blockchain entities.

 Providers automatically integrate with filters and deliver their data through the same subscription callback, eliminating the need for separate API calls.
 This creates a seamless development experience where you can access both event notifications and related data in a single observer.
+They also are able to reuse already acquired data by filters if possible and avoid additional queries.
+What's important to note, they start to work only when filter condition matches.

 ### 👤 Account Data Providers

 #### provideAccounts

+**🟢 Live Mode Only** - This provider requires real-time blockchain data and is not available in past data mode.

-This provider enriches your filter data with comprehensive account information for specified accounts.
+This provider extends the data passed to specified callback function by comprehensive account information for specified accounts.
 It retrieves detailed account data including balances, voting power, profile metadata, and recovery account.
 The provider automatically fetches current account state data and delivers it alongside your filter results.
 You can specify multiple accounts to monitor simultaneously, making it perfect for portfolio tracking, account management applications, or social media dashboards.
-It works with both live and past data modes, allowing you to access historical account states or monitor real-time account information.
 The provider is essential for applications that need detailed user information, wallet interfaces, or account analysis tools.

 ``` ts